 resolve-signer command.
 For example, try

-connecting a Ledger Nano-S to USB, unlock it with your pin, and running the
+connecting a Nano to USB, unlock it with your pin, and running the

 You will see output similar to: